zanna-37/I-E_Basis_2019/drafts/08_sergio.md

 # Ethics and Social Innovation

-**Ethics** is a branch of philosophy asking what is right and what is wrong.
-It changes over time, e.g. voting rights for men, the answer to this question changed in little over 100 years.
-Ethics is also a collective process because, in some sense, we all agree that women should vote.
+**Ethics** is a branch of philosophy asking what is right and what is wrong with some characteristics:

+*  It changes over time, e.g. voting rights for men, the answer to this question changed in little over 100 years.
+* Ethics is also a collective process because, in some sense, we all agree that women should vote.
 When we scale this to the individual, we have **morals**.
 The morals is an instantiation of the ethics on an individual level.
-The evolution of technology also rises new ethical debates and creates new social contexts.
-Ethics helps us express value judgements.
+* The evolution of technology also rises new ethical debates and creates new social contexts.
+* Ethics helps us express value judgements.

 **Why is ethics important in fields like innovation and ICT?** Innovation brings disruption and changes the ethical context.